netterie/resources/gitbook_info/README.md

 - Use ```bookdown::preview_chapter``` (can't remember why I don't like this)

 ## Do not make a book when an Rmd file with floating TOC is sufficient
-You WILL spend more time debugging, because it's a more complex file structure
+You WILL spend more time debugging, because it's a more complex file structure.
+It's also more annoying to share, unless you're making it a public website.

 Book is useful when there is so much content that you
 - save time by knitting chapters separately